 Recommended by Travelers Universe

 The fartons, on the other hand, are elongated sugar-coated pastries and their sole purpose is to be dunk in horchata, similar to the way you’d dunk churros in chocolate.
 In Valencia, locals have a slight obsession with this drink, and it’s easy to understand why.
 It’s the perfect pick me up after a day’s work or a morning of sightseeing.
-So next time you’re in Valencia don’t forget to add horchata with fartons to your list of things to eat, next to the paella.
+So next time you’re in Valencia don’t forget to add horchata with fartons to your list of Spanish food, next to the paella.

 Catalan Food: Catalan cuisine you need to try